ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 There are approximately [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md|335 parameters affected by this deprecation]].

-As an aside, there are also roughly [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-maybe.md|104 questionable]] and [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-other.md|558 problematic]] parameters which probably should not accept NULL **or** an Empty String.
+As an aside, there are also roughly [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-maybe.md|104 questionable]] and [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-other.md|558 problematic]] parameters which probably shouldn't accept NULL **or** an Empty String.
 For example, //$separator// in //explode()// already has a "cannot be empty" Fatal Error.
 For these parameters, a different RFC could consider updating them to reject both NULL and Empty Strings, e.g. $needle in strpos(), and $json in json_decode().

 ===== Finding =====

-The only realistic way for developers to find these issues is to use the deprecation notices (not ideal).
+The only realistic way for developers to find when NULL is passed to these internal functions is to use the deprecation notices (not ideal).

-And while it's possible to use very strict Static Analysis, which follows every variable from source to sink (to check if a variable can be //NULL//), most developers are not in a position to do this.
+It is possible to use very strict Static Analysis, to follow every variable from source to sink (to check if a variable could be //NULL//), but most developers are not in a position to do this.

-In the last JetBrains developer survey, with 67% of the responses regularly using Laravel, **only 33% used Static Analysis** ([[https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_do-you-use-static-analysis|source]]).
+In the last JetBrains developer survey, with 67% of the responses regularly using Laravel, **only 33% used Static Analysis** ([[https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_do-you-use-static-analysis|source]]); where it's fair to say many still would not identify these possible NULL values.

 As an example, take this simple script: